cqse/teamscale-profiler-dotnet/documentation/userguide.md

 # Profiler Configuration

 The profiler has several configuration options that can either be set as environment variables or configured with an settings file.
-Environment variables will overwrite configured values from the settings file.
+Environment variables will overwrite configured values from the configuration file.

 ## Environment Variables